dbeinhauer/mcs-source/working_log.md

     - it would significantly reduce the output size
         -  the sequences would be only 1 experiment (not 100)
     - disadvantage: there might be loss of context (not significant)
-        - the majority of the effect of the image should disapear in during the blank sequences (because of that we want to split it in the middle of blank)
+        - the majority of the effect of the image should disappear in during the blank sequences (because of that we want to split it in the middle of blank)
 - reducing the layer size
     - randomly select subset of neurons for the training the model
     - it should have the largest impact on the size of the model
     - it should help us in definition using only RNNs (without FC)
     - try to play with the size till we reach the point where we can use RNNs
-    - disadantages:
+    - disadvantages:
         - significant loss of information (lack of neurons)
 - I should definitely implement variant of using multiple GPUs